Please enter your name, email and zip code below to sign up!

 We provide ongoing support and services to those who have survived trafficking through our victim assistance programs.
 Along with the immediate needs of shelter, transportation, food, and clothing, we address physical and psychological trauma through a variety of services, including:

-For more than two centuries, The Salvation Army has stood firmly behind women and children subjected to organized commercial sexual exploitation.
+For more than 150 years, The Salvation Army has stood firmly behind women and children subjected to organized commercial sexual exploitation.
 In the 1800s, we pioneered an undercover sex trafficking investigation, which directly shaped the Criminal Law Amendment Act of 1885.
 By 1900, The Salvation Army had created over 100 safe house throughout London, New York, and other global locations to help those fleeing prostitution.
 Over a century later, we remain fully committed to abolishing the sex trade from every corner of the world.

 Turn your passion into action.
 Share these facts with your friends and